 - The endpoint was ROSC as opposed to long-term neurological recovery

 - The pigs were not brought to asystole.

 This study demonstrated that fluid resuscitation with whole blood is significantly better than resuscitation with compressions alone or with normal saline.
 It further showed that there was no difference between whole blood only resuscitation versus compressions plus whole blood resuscitation.

 ED Take Away Points

-Traumatic arrests are some of the most challenging cases that EM providers have to do with as many procedures and interventions have to occur almost immediately and simultaneously.
-This study provides further supports that hemorrhagic shock must be treated by the rapid infusion of blood, which for most of us occurs in the form of a massive transfusion protocol and a rapid infusor.
-Compressions should not get in the way of critical procedures that can reverse the cause of a traumatic arrest i.g.
-Bilateral thorocostomies or a thoracotomy for obstructive physiology.
+Traumatic arrests are some of the most challenging cases that EM providers experience.
+They require multiple procedures and interventions that have to occur almost immediately and simultaneously.
+This study provides further supports that hemorrhagic shock must be treated by the rapid infusion of blood, which for most of us occurs in the form of a massive transfusion protocol and a rapid infuser.
+Compressions should not get in the way of critical procedures that can reverse the cause of a traumatic arrest e.g. cordis placement, IO, bilateral thorocostomies or a thoracotomy for obstructive physiology.
 Compressions do not work if there is no blood to pump or if the blood is being obstructed.
-The focus should be on the rapid reversal of causes of traumatic arrest.
-Compressions should be performed if they do not interfere with these critical procedures or if there is a concern that a medical cause preceded the arrest, e.g. a massive MI causing a car accident.
+Thus, the focus should be on the rapid reversal of causes of traumatic arrest.
+Compressions should be performed if they do not interfere with these critical procedures or if there is a concern that a medical cause preceded the arrest (eg, a massive MI causing a car accident).